 79. Explain how WordPress multisite works.

-WordPress Multisite allows managing multiple WordPress sites from a single installation—perfect for universities, franchises, or multi-brand organizations.
-Sites can share plugins and themes while maintaining separate content and users.
-Enable multisite by adding constants to wp-config.php and running a network setup.
-Choose between subdomain (site1.example.com) or subdirectory (example.com/site1) configurations.
-Network admins control settings and access across all sites.
+WordPress Multisite makes managing multiple WordPress websites from a single installation easy, ideal for universities, franchises, or multi-brand organizations with separate sites that need to share plugins, themes, content and users while remaining separate entities.
+Enabling multisite by adding constants to wp-config.php and running network setup; then select either subdomain (site1.example.com) or subdirectory configurations – network admins control settings across all of them!

 80. What is WP-CLI?